valenciavika/Deep-Learning/README.md

 - Image segmentation: https://www.kaggle.com/datasets/quadeer15sh/augmented-forest-segmentation
 - Sentiment analysis: medium review

-All of the description in the code and explanation video was done using Indonesian language.
+All of the description in the code and explanation video were done using Indonesian language.